fenago/apache-cassandra/lab_5.md

 It is now time to turn our attention to the programming language for the implementation of the Stock Screener Application.
-For this book, I have chosen Python.
+For this course, I have chosen Python.
 Python is a high-level programming language designed for speed of development.
 It is open source, free, and cross-platform.
 It possesses a wealthy set of libraries for almost